The Elizabeth Taylor Diamond, Estimate: $2,500,000 – $3,500,000

 The question is what is the celebrity premium Elizabeth Taylor's provenance will add to her vast Jewelry Collection.

 She loved and collected jewels the way children collect toys.
 "It would be very glamorous to be reincarnated as a big ring on Elizabeth Taylor's finger," Andy Warhol once mused about the woman who owned the 33-carat Krupp diamond ring — a gift from Burton that she wore daily that is now called the Elizabeth Taylor a diamond ring of 33.19 carats; that was a 1968 Gift from Richard Burton, that Burton purchased for Ms. Taylor at Parke-Bernet Galleries, New York, in May 1968 for $300,000.
 The Ring is now estimated at $2,500,000 – $3,500,000.

-Before the December 13, 2011 auction, the Elizabeth Taylor Jewelry Collection will complete a three-month tour around the world, and will be on view to the public in Los Angeles, London, Paris, Geneva, Moscow, Dubai and Hong Kong.
+Before the December 13, 2011 auction, the Elizabeth Taylor Jewelry Collection will complete a three-month tour around the world, and be on public view in Los Angeles, London, Paris, Geneva, Moscow, Dubai and Hong Kong.

 The Mike Todd Diamond Necklace